Waterloo Creek massacre

-The Waterloo Creek massacre (also Slaughterhouse Creek massacre) refers to a series of violent clashes between mounted police, civilian vigilantes and Indigenous Gamilaraay peoples, which occurred southwest of Moree, New South Wales, Australia, during December 1837 and January 1838.
+The Waterloo Creek massacre (also Slaughterhouse Creek massacre) refers to a series of violent clashes between mounted settlers, civilians and Indigenous Gamilaraay people, which occurred southwest of Moree, New South Wales, Australia, during December 1837 and January 1838.

 The Waterloo Creek Massacre site is listed on the New South Wales Heritage Register as a place of significance in frontier violence leading to the murder of Gamilaraay people.

 The events have been subject to much dispute, due to wildly conflicting accounts by various participants and in subsequent reports and historical analyses, about the nature and number of fatalities and the lawfulness of the actions.
-Interpretation of the events at Waterloo Creek was raised again during the controversial "history wars" which began in the 1990s in Australia.
+Interpretations were made again during the Australian history wars which began in the 1990s.

-The events
+Events

 A Sydney mounted police detachment was dispatched by acting Lieutenant Governor of New South Wales Colonel Kenneth Snodgrass, to track down the Namoi, Weraerai and Kamilaroi people who had killed five stockmen in separate incidents, on recently established pastoral runs on the upper Gwydir River area of New South Wales.
 After two months the mounted police, consisting of two sergeants and twenty troopers led by Major James Nunn, arrested 15 Aboriginals along the Namoi River.
 They released all but two, one of whom was shot whilst attempting to escape.
 The main body of Kamilaroi eluded the troopers, thus Major Nunn's party, along with two stockmen, pursued the Kamilaroi for three weeks, from present-day Manilla on the Namoi River north to the upper Gwydir River.
 On the morning of 26 January, in a surprise attack on Nunn's party, Corporal Hannan was wounded in the calf with a spear, where subsequently members of the Kamilaroi were killed.
 While one source puts the number of Kamilaroi fatalities at 4-5, there are other sources which say this number was closer to 40-50.
 The Aboriginals fled down the river as the troopers regrouped, rearmed and pursued them, led by the second-in-command, Lieutenant George Cobban.
 Cobban's party found their quarry about a mile down the river at a point now known as Waterloo Creek, where a second engagement took place.
 The encounter lasted several hours and no Aboriginals were captured.

-'Disproportionate force'
+Possibly disproportionate force

 As there had been no declaration of martial law or other authorising legislation, the police lacked authority to use more than reasonable force proportionate to any risk to the safety of persons or property.
 Nobody at all had a licence to kill.

-The troopers may therefore have used disproportionate force directed towards individuals who posed little or no risk.
+The troopers may therefore have used disproportionate force on people who posed little or no risk.
 "There was a suspicion that the troopers might have acted as an ill-disciplined military force rather than as a regular police force."